Shunsuke Nakamura: Yokohama FC

 On 11 July 2019, Nakamura moved to J2 League club Yokohama FC.
 As he immediately become one of the most experienced figures in the locker room, alongside Kazuyoshi Miura, Nakamura made six appearances in the 2019 season, scoring one goal as Yokohama finished second in the league (behind only title winners Kashiwa Reysol) and went on to win promotion back to the J1 League.

 After ten more appearances during the 2020 season, with his team finishing 15th in the table, during the 2021 season Nakamura played twelve more matches (plus one game each in the League Cup and the Emperor's Cup) as Yokohama finished bottom of the league and got relegated.
 However, on 22 December 2021, the club announced that the midfielder had just extended his contract with them for one more year.

 Retirement

-Shunsuke Nakamura announcement officially retirement from football after 25 years career as professional football activities in 2022.
+Nakamura announced his retirement from football on 17 October 2022.

 International career

 Youth national teams

 Nakamura's national team career with Japan started in 1996 as the only high school player selected to the Under-19 team for the Asia Youth Championship.
 The following year, he was a member of Japan's Under-20 team that finished in the final 8 of the 1997 World Youth Championship.

 In 1999, Nakamura was selected a member of Japan's Under-23 team that won all its Asian qualifying matches in the run up to the 2000 Olympic Games in Sydney.
-Nakamura formed a lethal combination in the attacking midfield with Shinji Ono on a team that would form the core of the Japanese national team, and included Atsushi Yanagisawa, Junichi Inamoto and Naohiro Takahara.
+Nakamura formed a lethal combination in the attacking midfield with Shinji Ono on a team that would form the core of the Japan national team, and included Atsushi Yanagisawa, Junichi Inamoto and Naohiro Takahara.
 In Sydney, Japan reached the quarterfinal round.